emedio/web/content/news/phd_milorad/index.md

 date: 2025-06-17
 ---

-Milorad Andjelkovic, a member of our research group, successfully defended his PhD thesis this Tuesday — congratulations, Dr. Milorad!
+Milorad Andjelkovic, a member of our research group, successfully defended his PhD thesis this Tuesday — congratulations, Dr. Andjelkovic!

 <!--more-->